bluecatlabs/gateway-workflows/Community/manage_records/README.md

 Gateway Version: 18.12.1
 Description: manage_records contains a suite of REST APIs to manage various types of resource records.
 There is also an option to manage them via bulk operations.
 The type of records supported are: A, AAAA, CNAME, TXT, MX, and TLSA
 /manage_records/create_record
 Submit JSON data to create a record.
 By default records are NOT deployed.
-Either the deploy_records API can be called, or you can pass in "deploy" as part of the request JSON data, and it will deploy the record immediately.
+Either the deploy_records API can be called, or you can pass in "deploy" as part of the request JSON data, and it will deploy the record immediately. "ping_check" can be added as a part of the request in the JSON request data to have the workflow conduct a ping check prior to assigning the record.
 Please see the Postman Collection for examples of all the calls you can make

 /manage_records/delete_record
 Submit JSON data to delete a record.
 By default the deletion will be deployed.
 Pass in "deploy" as part of the JSON data to prevent the delete of the record

 /manage_records/update_record
 Submit JSON data to update a particular record.
 This updates the content(for example, the linked IP address to a host name) and not the name or zone of the record.
 To modify that you must delete and recreate.
 By default the changes will NOT be deployed.
-Either the deploy_records API can be called, or you can pass in "deploy" as part of the request JSON data, and it will deploy the record immediately.
+Either the deploy_records API can be called, or you can pass in "deploy" as part of the request JSON data, and it will deploy the record immediately. "ping_check" can be added as a part of the request in the JSON request data to have the workflow conduct a ping check prior to updating the record.

 /manage_records/bulk_process
 Submit a csv formatted file to do any of the above processes.
 Here is the format to submit for the type of record: